microsoftgraph/msgraph-sdk-powershell/src/Teams/beta/docs/Microsoft.Graph.Beta.Teams.md

 Update the properties of the specified channel.

 ### [Update-MgBetaGroupTeamChannelMember](Update-MgBetaGroupTeamChannelMember.md)
-Update the role of a conversationMember in a \nteam.\nor channel.
+Update the role of a conversationMember in a channel.
+This operation is allowed only for channels with a membershipType value of private or shared.

 ### [Update-MgBetaGroupTeamChannelMessage](Update-MgBetaGroupTeamChannelMessage.md)
 Update a chatMessage object.